OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 - Required `ARTIFACT_SECRET_ACCESS_KEY`: bucket secret key.
 - Optional `PUBLISHER_PUBLIC_START_DATE`: first public API date, default `2022-05-01`.
-- Optional `PUBLISHER_LOOKBACK_DAYS`: number of already-published days to regenerate when catching up from the existing manifest latest date.
 - Optional `PUBLISHER_LOCK_TTL_MS`: S3 lock timeout for overlapping cron runs.
 The documented default is 12 hours (`43200000`) so a slow first bootstrap is not overtaken by the next hourly cron.